headphonejames/you-are-interesting-hugo/content/en/what-and-who.md

 draft: false
 description: "What is this about"
 ---
 It is primarily about human connection.
 I will provide a choice of prompts for a conversation.
 We will see where it leads.

 For example: "Tell me what you are proud of right now."

 This is an experiment in trying to foster a fleeting but meaningful connection in a space that sometimes feels devoid of it.
 Ideally, we will create a safe, simple format to briefly engage and learn something about each other.

+The "no tech talk" rule is in place to increase odds of connection.

 # Who am I?